keybase/client/go/saltpack/specs/saltpack_encryption.md

 # SaltPack Binary Encryption Format

 **Changelog**
+- 5 Jan 2015
+  - Move the sender's public key out of the recipient box and into a separate secretbox with its own field in the header.
+That saves us the overhead of encrypting it for every recipient.
 - 29 Dec 2015
   - We had incorrectly assumed it was hard for other recipients to find a Poly1305 collision.
 Use a hash instead, where we need preimage resistance.